Pulaski County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you'll need someone with a valid license to retrieve the vehicle.

-- Have someone else pick it up: A friend or family member can pick up your car.
+- Have a Licensed Friend or Family Member Retrieve It: A friend or family member with a valid driver's license can pick up your car.

 Understanding the costs involved is critical to planning your retrieval.
-Fees can add up quickly, so act fast.
+Fees accumulate daily, so act fast.

-- Contact the specific impound lot to confirm accepted payment methods.
-They may accept cash, credit cards, or debit cards.
-Some may not accept personal checks.
+Contact the impound lot in advance to confirm accepted payment methods.
+They may accept cash, credit cards, or money orders.

 Timeline